Holistic Animal Care Careers: Career Outlook for the Holistic Animal Care Professions

 Animal Nutritionist Overview and Career Outlook

 An animal nutritionist has a clear understanding of animal behavior, chemistry, economics, biochemistry, and food processing.
 They often work with a specific population, such as large or small animals, whether they are farm animals, zoo animals, or pets.
-A bachelor's degree is required for entry-level positions, according to Purdue University, www.agriculture.purdue.edu.
+A bachelor's degree is required for entry-level positions, according to Purdue Global, www.agriculture.purdue.edu.
 The job outlook for an animal nutritionist is expected to grow about as fast as average for all occupations in the decade 2006-2016, according to the Bureau of Labor Statistics, www.bls.gov.

 Animal Massage Therapists Overview and Career Outlook